Highest weights for truncated shifted Yangians and product monomial crystals: Description of the -algebra

-By the definition of $p$, we can commute all factors $F_k^{(n)}$ to the far right.
-Now apply the inductive assumption, valid since all exponents $n< r+1$.
+By the definition of $p$, we can commute all factors $F_j^{(n)}$ to the far right.
+After doing so, we apply the inductive assumption, valid since all exponents $n< r$.
 Modulo lower terms, we get the principal part of

 where $k $ is defined by $\tilde{f}_j \tilde{f}_{i_d}\cdots \tilde{f}_{i_1} (y_{i,0}) = z_{j,k-2}^{-1} z_{i_d,k_d-2}^{-1}\cdots z_{i_1, k_1-2}^{-1} y_{i,0}$.
 Now, by the definition of $p$ it follows that